jkfhto/glTF/specification/2.0/README.md

 > **Implementation Note:** The matrix defining how to pose the skin's geometry for use with the joints ("Bind Shape Matrix") should be premultiplied to mesh data or to Inverse Bind Matrices.

 > **Implementation Note:** Client implementations should apply only the transform of the skeleton root node to the skinned mesh while ignoring the transform of the skinned mesh node.
-In the example below, the translation of `node_0` and the scale of `node_1` are applied while the translation of `node_3` and rotation of `node_4` are ignored.
+In the example below, the position of `node_0` and the scale of `node_1` are applied while the position of `node_3` and rotation of `node_4` are ignored.

 ```json
 {